 “Focus, focus."

 If this happens to you, you are not alone.
 On average, we humans have about 60,000 or more thoughts per day.
 Most of the time we are overthinking so much we don’t even notice.
-But when we sit down to meditate and intentionally come into focus, these thoughts become overwhelmingly distracting.
+But when we begin to meditate, ordinary thoughts become distracting.

 Why Do We Overthink So Much?

-Our mind is wired to solve problems and ensure survival, constantly scanning for potential threats or issues that need addressing.
+People are wired to solve problems and ensure survival, which means constantly scanning for potential threats or issues that need addressing.
 While beneficial in critical situations, our thoughts can go into overdrive trying to make sense of an uncertain world.

 Practicing Meditation for Focus and Clarity